Contents

 Our Microsoft Teams integration can notify your account's contacts when their visitors or deliveries have arrived.

-Clicking the details link in the notification will take you to the visit details page on our site where you can see responses to visitor fields filled out by the visitor, find any agreements they signed, and even have a chat with the visitor if Two-Way Chat is enabled for the button that was used.
+Clicking the details link in the notification will take you to the visit details page on our site, where you can see responses to visitor fields filled out by the visitor, find any agreements they signed, and even have a chat with the visitor if Two-Way Chat is enabled for the button that was used.

-Speaking of chat, if you have added Quick Replies to your account, the Microsoft Teams notification message will include buttons for each quick reply to send to your visitor without even needing to go to the details page.
+Speaking of chat, if you have added Quick Replies to your account, the Microsoft Teams notification message will include buttons for each quick reply to send to your visitor without needing to go to the details page.

-And any responses a visitor sends from the iPad used to check-in will be delivered to their employee contact in Microsoft Teams.
+Any responses a visitor sends from the iPad used to check-in will be delivered to their employee contact in Microsoft Teams.

 Prerequisites